 But in the eyes of Hollywood, Kilmer had a reputation for being "difficult", "erratic", and "psychotic".

-Watch the trailer for Amazon Prime Video's Val below.
-Post continues after video.
+Watch the trailer for Top Gun: Maverick.
+Post continues below.

 As the son of a real estate developer and an aerospace equipment distributor, Kilmer grew up in an affluent household in Los Angeles, alongside his older brother Mark and his younger brother Wesley.

 With a keen interest in acting from a young age, Kilmer landed his first role at just 12 years old.
 During filming, he reportedly walked off set because he couldn't get into his character's "motivation".
 The acting job was a TV advertisement for hamburgers.

 At 17, Kilmer became the youngest person at the time to be accepted into the Juilliard School's Drama Division in New York City.

 But just one day before Kilmer's enrollment at the prestigious school began, the young actor's life changed forever when his brother Wesley, an aspiring director, suffered an epileptic fit and drowned.

 "I didn't really get back to earth until about two or three years after my brother died," the actor later told The New York Times.

 "It's like that Nickelback song, 'I'm sick of sight without the sense of feeling.'"